Introduction

 Wholesale Voice Services

 Value-added services in the Wholesale Voice Business Model enhance customer satisfaction by providing additional features that complement core voice services, such as call analytics and enhanced security options.
-These services not only improve the functionality of traditional voice calls but also give the power to users with insights and tools that optimize their communication strategies.
-For instance,- call routing optimization

 - real-time fraud detection